gerrittoenges/macros_jointfrailty/README.md

 - The SAS-file "Macro Joint Frailty" allows to fit various parametric joint frailty models and is documented in the pdf-file "Macro Joint Frailty Manual"
 - The SAS-file "Macro Simulation" allows to generate datasets from a joint frailty model and is documented in the pdf-file "Macro Simulation Manual"

-In case of problems, please contact gtoenges@uni-mainz.de
+In case of problems, please contact gtoenges@uni-mainz.de.